-As expected, Apple announced the next major revision to its phone operating system at its WWDC 2020 virtual developer conference.
-And as usual, the new iOS is full of features big and small.
+Apple announced the next major revision to its phone operating system at its WWDC 2020 virtual developer conference.
+And as usual, the new iOS is full of features both large and small.

-This story will be periodically updated, and we will break down everything you need to know about iOS 14: the significant features and changes, the beta test, the release date, and how to install the beta.
+This story will be periodically updated, and we will break down everything you need to know about iOS 14: the significant features and changes, compatibility, the release date, and how to install the update.
 Here is what awaits you when you update your iPhone to the latest version of iOS this fall.

 A new home screen with the App Library